Raymond Loewy: NASA

 Raymond Loewy worked for NASA from 1967 to 1973 as a Habitability Consultant for design of the Skylab space station, launched in 1973.
 One of NASA's goals in hiring him was to improve the psychology, safety, and comfort of manned spacecraft.
 Due to long duration confinement in limited interior space in micro-g with almost non-existing variability in environment, the comfort and well-being of the crew through the use of aesthetics played high importance.
 Loewy suggested a number of improvements to the layout, such as the implementation of a wardroom, where the crew could eat and work together, the wardroom window, the dining table and the color design, among others.
 A key feature of Raymond Loewy's design for the sleep compartments was that the floor plan for each of the three was different to create a sense of individual identity for each compartment.
 Elements of the crew quarters included sleep restraints, storage lockers, privacy partitions, lighting, a light baffle, privacy curtains, mirrors, towel holders and a communication box.
 The table was designed by Loewy in order to avoid creating hierarchical positions for crew members during long missions.
 Food was eaten using forks, knives and spoons, which were held in place on the table by magnets.
 Liquids were drunk from squeezable plastic containers.

 International Harvester

-The International Harvester company was a manufacturer of agricultural machinery and construction equipment.
+The International Harvester company was a manufacturer of agricultural machinery, light and heavy duty trucks, construction equipment and appliances.
 In 1935 it engaged Loewy to overhaul the product line, from the company's logo to operator ergonomics.
 The first new machine to reflect Loewy's design aesthetic, a crawler tractor known as the International TD-18, was launched in 1938.

 Cockshutt

-For the 1958 model year, Loewy was engaged to style the Canadian Cockshutt Plow Company's new line of agricultural tractors in the squared-off style that was becoming popular.The Cockshutt 540, 550, 560 and 570 models were all styled by Loewy.
+For the 1958 model year, Loewy was engaged to style the Canadian Cockshutt Plow Company's new line of agricultural tractors in the squared-off style that was becoming popular.
+The Cockshutt 540, 550, 560 and 570 models were all styled by Loewy.